Language shift: United Kingdom

-Gaelic has long suffered from its lack of use in educational and administrative contexts, and was long suppressed.
+Gaelic has long suffered from its lack of use in educational and administrative contexts, and was long suppressed by Scottish and then British authorities.
 The shift from Gaelic to Scots and Scottish English has been ongoing since about 1200 CE; Gaelic has gone from being the dominant language in almost all areas of present-day Scotland to an endangered language spoken by only about 1% of the population.

-With the advent of Scottish devolution, however, Scottish Gaelic has begun to receive greater attention, and it achieved a degree of official recognition when the Scottish Parliament enacted the Gaelic Language (Scotland) Act on 21 April 2005.
+With the advent of Scottish devolution, however, Scottish Gaelic has begun to receive greater attention, and it achieved official recognition when the Scottish Parliament enacted the Gaelic Language (Scotland) Act on 21 April 2005.
 Gaelic-medium education in Scotland now enrolls more than 2000 students a year.
-Nevertheless, the number of Gaelic native speakers continues to decline, and Scottish Gaelic is a minority language in most of the traditional Gàidhealtachd, including all census areas outside of the Outer Hebrides.
+Nevertheless, Scottish Gaelic is a minority language in most of the traditional Gàidhealtachd.